 - Try not to lean too far forward (weight mostly on the toes) or backward (weight mostly on the heels).
 Align the center of your pelvis over the heel bones.

 - Looking down at your feet, lift and spread your toes wide apart.
 Keep them spread as you try to plant down each toe one by one.
 This helps bring awareness to the feet and activate the necessary muscles.

-- To fully lift your arches, you also have to lift the muscles of the lower leg.
-Be aware of the sensation of hugging muscle to bone, drawing the muscular energy up through the midline: from the inner arch of the foot up to the knee and the inner thigh, all the way into the pelvic floor.
+- Fully lift your arches and lift the muscles of the lower leg.
+Be aware of the sensation of hugging muscle to bone, drawing the muscular energy up through the midline.
+From the inner arch of the foot up to the knee and the inner thigh, all the way into the pelvic floor.

 How to Activate the Feet?

 If you struggle to feel the lifting of the arches in Pada Bandha, you might need to give your feet extra love and care.
 One amazing way of restoring elasticity and lift is to roll a tennis ball under the sole of your foot.
 This stimulates and releases tension from the muscles, fascia, and ligaments.

 Another great exercise is the Toe Squat.
 Kneel on your yoga mat with your toes tucked under.
 Shift your weight back on the heels.
 You can rest your hands on your thighs or in your lap.
 Hold this pose for about a minute, breathing through any discomfort.